Frequently Asked Questions

-The project began in early 2015.
+A. The project began in early 2015.
 The design team is reconsidering the bridge replacement concepts.
-Construction will depend on the availability of funding, currently not anticipated until after 2019.
+Construction will depend on availability of funding and is currently anticipated to begin in 2021.
 Construction is anticipated to take approximately 2 years to complete.

-Two Alaskans who lost their lives near the bridges are currently memorialized.
+A. Two Alaskans who lost their lives near the bridges are currently recognized.
 A plaque on the Sheep Creek Bridge honoring Sean McAlpine and the name of the pedestrian pathway, Shelby’s Way, at Montana Creek will be retained after construction is complete.

-The DOT&PF has sufficient right-of-way in the area near the bridges to complete the project without purchasing and buying additional land from adjacent property owners.
+A. The DOT&PF has sufficient right-of-way in the area near the bridges to complete the project without purchasing and buying additional land from adjacent property owners.
 Property may be affected only if grading is required to reconnect its driveway to the highway or to construction detour routes.
 Some temporary easements may be required to facilitate the construction.